VWCE Review 2026 — Should You Buy? 0.22% TER vs IWDA, CSPX

 How often should I check my VWCE investment?

 Monthly at most.
 Daily price checking leads to emotional decisions and overtrading.
 Set up monthly contributions, review quarterly, and focus on your total portfolio value trend over years, not days.
+This is exactly the kind of account that Freenance's automatic portfolio tracking is built for — you DCA, and the dashboard updates the position and runway metric without you logging into XTB.

 Want full control over your finances?